Indianapolis Wrongful Death Attorneys

 - In medical malpractice cases, there is a cap of $1,250,000 applicable to all claims.

-- If a wrongful death lawsuit is being filed against a government entity, such as the state of Indiana, a city, town, or school, there is a cap of $700,000 applicable to all claims, regardless of the amount of medical bills, expenses, or attorney fees.
+- If a wrongful death lawsuit is being filed against a government entity, such as the city of Indianapolis, town, or school, there is a cap of $700,000 applicable to all claims, regardless of the amount of medical bills, expenses, or attorney fees.

 Why File a Wrongful Death Case?